TuringGpt/Dashboard_Clone/envs/smart_home_domain/tools/interface_4/policy.md

 1. Fetch the user performing the action using find_household_user and confirm he has the role 'admin' for the household
 2. Fetch each devices to be added in the scene using get_device
 3. Create a new scene using create_scene
-4. Update the scene for each device from step 2 to be added in the scene from step 3 and activate the scene using update_scene
+4. Update the scene for each device from step 2 to be added in the scene from step 3 and enable the scene using update_scene

 ## SOP 12.
 Link Scene to Automation

 Steps to follow:

 1. Fetch the user performing the action using find_household_user and confirm he has the role 'admin' for the household
-2. Fetch each devices to be added in the scene using get_device
 3. Fetch the scene details to be added in the automation using list_scene
 4. Create an automation using add_automation
-5. Create an automation schedule for automation from step 3 using add_new_schedule for the days required
+5. Create an automation schedule for automation from step 4 using add_new_schedule for the days required
 6. Create a trigger using create_trigger
-7. Create automation action for the target device using add_automation_action
+7. Create automation action for the target scene using add_automation_action
 8. Enable the automation using update_automation

 ## SOP 13.
 Create Daily Energy Usage Summary Notification